Aryeh Ben-Eliezer

 Aryeh Ben-Eliezer (אריה בן אליעזר; 16 December 1913 - 29 January 1970) was a Revisionist Zionist leader, Irgun member and Israeli politician.
 He was acting leader of Herut from August 1951, after Menachem Begin resigned as a result of the 1951 Israeli legislative election, until January 1952, when Ben-Eliezer's heart attack the previous month and the debate over the Reparations Agreement between Israel and the Federal Republic of Germany prompted Begin's return to political activity.

 Biography

 Aryeh Ben-Eliezer (born Lipa Zabrowsky) was born in Vilnius in the Russian Empire (today in Lithuania).
 His family immigrated to Mandatory Palestine in 1920.
 He attended high schools in Tel Aviv.
+While the name "Ben-Eliezer" implies that Aryeh's father's name was "Eliezer", his father's name was actually "Binyomin Eliezer".

 Zionist activism

 At the age of thirteen, he joined Betar and during the 1929 Palestine riots and the 1936 riots took an active part in the battle for Tel Aviv.
 Between 1932 and 1939 he served as an emissary for Betar and the Irgun in Poland, Romania and the Baltic countries.
 In 1933, he was arrested for five weeks under suspicion of being connected to Brit HaBirionim.

 After the outbreak of World War II, he was sent on an Irgun mission to the United States and helped to found the Committee for the Creation of a Hebrew Army.
 Together with Hillel Kook, Ari Jabotinsky, Shmuel Merlin and Yitzhak Ben-Ami, he founded the "Committee for the Rescue of European Jewry" and later on the "Committee for National Liberation".

 In 1943, he returned to Palestine on a mission for the Committee for the Rescue of European Jewry.
 He met with Menachem Begin, who asked him to become a member of the first Irgun General Headquarters.
 In April 1944 he was once again arrested by the British, and was one of 251 detainees exiled in October of that year to Asmara, Eritrea, where he was the representative of the exiles before the British authorities.
 In January 1947 he succeeded in escaping with several comrades and made his way to France, where he helped to organize the voyage of the Altalena.